-Fatman Fabrications 55-56 Ford chassis come standard with Stage 3 Custom IFS which features our heavy duty .188 wall mild steel control arms, Delrin bushings, and premium single adjustable coilovers.
-The ride height is approximately 2" to 3" lower than stock height.
-Track width comes at 59", which is very close to the stock IFS.
+Fatman Fabrications Tri Five chassis come standard with Stage 3 Custom IFS which features our heavy duty .188 wall mild steel control arms, Delrin bushings, and premium single adjustable coilovers.
+The ride height is approximately 2"- 3" lower than stock height.
+The track width comes at 59", which is 1" narrower than stock for extra tire clearance.

-Shockwaves by Ridetech are optional and will fit the same crossmember and shock towers as built.
-A simple swap to the correct Shockwaves, modification to the sway bar mounts, and the air system are all that is required.
+Shockwave by Ridetech is optional and will fit the same crossmember and shock towers as built.
+A simple swap to the correct shockwaves, modification to the sway bar mounts, and the air system are all that is required.